 The MalaMala Game Reserve

-MalaMala Game Reserve is the first commercial private game reserve in South Africa and is the model on which all other private game reserves now operate.
+MalaMala Game Reserve was the first privately owned and commercially operated game reserve in South Africa and is the model on which all other private game reserves now operate.

-- A map of the reserve demonstrates the significance of MalaMala’s location in relationship to the Kruger National Park.
-The unfenced eastern boundary with the Kruger National Park allows wildlife to move freely onto MalaMala and many of the territorial animals such as leopard, lion and rhino will have a territory overlapping a portion of both reserves.
+- A map of the reserve demonstrates the significance of MalaMala’s size and location in relation to the Kruger National Park.
+The unfenced eastern boundary with the Kruger National Park allows wildlife to move freely onto MalaMala and many of the territorial animals such as leopard, lion and rhino will have territories overlapping on both reserves.

-- MalaMala is the oldest and largest private game reserve in the area.
-Due to the superior environmental policies of MalaMala over a long period of time, the land has remained fairly undisturbed resulting in prolific abundance of tertiary grasses.
+- Due to the superior environmental policies of MalaMala over a long period of time, the land has remained in pristine condition resulting in a prolific abundance of tertiary grasses.
 This attracts the herbivores which in turn attracts the predators.

 Rangers and game viewing rules:

-- MalaMala has over 50 years of game viewing experience.
-We were the first to transition from the hunting safari to the photographic safari.
-This not only gives us many generations of animals accustomed to the game drive vehicles, but also superior knowledge on how to run sightings while maintaining the utmost respect for the animals.
+- MalaMala has over 55 years of game viewing experience and was the first game reserve to transition from hunting safaris to photographic safaris.
+This not only gives us many generations of animals which are accustomed to the game drive vehicles, but also superior knowledge on how to manage sightings with the utmost respect for the animals.

-- Our rangers are expertly trained.
-Each ranger undergoes an extensive 3 month training course, possess the required FGASA as well as rifle training.
-Most of the rangers studied the natural sciences at university and as such we have specialists in different scientific fields. i.e. Ornithology, Entomology, Zoology.
+- Our rangers are expertly trained and all have accredited field guide qualifications.
+Most of the rangers studied the natural sciences at university and as a result we have specialists in many different scientific fields e.g. Ornithology, Entomology and Zoology.

-- The strictest protocols are followed when viewing animals to make sure that they are relaxed and that the environment is protected.
+- The strictest protocols are followed when viewing animals to ensure they are relaxed and behave naturally.

-- Our Rangers use headsets so that there is no radio interruptions to disrupt the game drive.
+- Our rangers use headsets so that there are no radio interruptions to disrupt the game drives.

-- We have a maximum of 3 vehicles per sighting.
+We allow a maximum of 3 vehicles per sighting.